 If you receive benefits from the Social Security Administration (SSA) , then you may want to ask for help from an Employment Network.
 These Employment Networks work with the Social Security's Ticket-to-Work Program to find jobs for people who receive social security benefits.
 These employment networks, like the state vocational rehabilitation agencies, are funded to help you get a job.

-To find a local service provider to assist you in going to work, you may want to start at http://www.chooseworkttw.net/findhelp/.
+Ticket-to-Work offers local service providers to assist you in going to work.

 Are there local resources where I can go to find a job?

 If you are looking for local help, you will definitely want to visit your local One-Stop Career Center.
 One-Stop Centers are local employment or career offices throughout the country.
 The U.S Department of Labor funds these Centers.
-To find a One-Stop Center anywhere in the country go to: http://www.servicelocator.org.
 Many One Stop Centers have Disability Navigators who can help you navigate through the variety of programs and services.

 Are there other places I should look for a job?